openshift/oadp-operator/docs/developer/PROW_CI.md

 ### Update OCP version

 To update an OCP version in a branch:
-- ename the oldest OCP version config file to the new version and change the occurrences in the file, and update jobs file.
+- Rename the oldest OCP version config file to the new version and change the occurrences in the file, and update jobs file.
 - Update links in README file.

 Example: update `4.11` to `4.14` in master branch.